kubetail-org/edge-csrf/README.md

 # Examples

-See more examples in the [/examples](examples) directory in this repository.
+See more examples in the [examples](examples) directory in this repository.

 # Configuration